Hammer's apparent death while trying to escape the Ellie Arroway, as well as the revelation of an apparently devastating plan by the colonial rebels

 The dead-serious one; While exploring some ruins while in a parallel world, the team accidentally releases an Elder God, which is just as pleasant as it sounds.
 In the space of only a few comics, the God brutally murders Alec and Katrina's magic chooses the absolute worst moment to go completely haywire, causing her to accidentally kill Princess.
 This leads to her Cat Girl curse turning her fully cat, and Angel specifically states that there's literally nothing anyone could do for her now.
 And to top things off, the Elder God possesses Angel.
 The chapter ends with Elder God=/=Angel grimly telling Darkmoon that there's nothing he can do to stop it, that everything he and the party did was ultimately pointless and ineffectual, and then calmly obliterating him.
 Thankfully, Darkmoon turns out to be Not Quite Dead, and manages to save the day through Playing Chess With Death and Time Travel.

-Cheap Thrills - Chapter 3: Jeordie is goes on a Mushroom Samba after taking spiked mushrooms.
-It looks like a round of "Jeordie's stupidity earns him another hard life lesson" and Jeordie's mom Elizabeth goes on the errand Jeordie was now incapable of, sharing a bonding moment with younger son Faris in the process. but that gets turned on its head when Elisabeth and Faris are killed when a semi drifts into their lane and hits them head-on.
+Cheap Thrills - Chapter 3: Jeordie goes on a Mushroom Samba after taking spiked mushrooms.
+At first, it looks like another round of "Jeordie's stupidity earns him another hard life lesson" and Jeordie's mom Elizabeth goes on the errand Jeordie was now incapable of, sharing a bonding moment with younger son Faris in the process. but that gets turned on its head when Elizabeth and Faris are killed when a semi drifts into their lane and hits them head-on.

 College Roomies from Hell!!!: Mike (possessed by Satan) finally gives in to April's advances, then brutally rejects her afterwards.
 April responds to this Marsha playing "pretend I'm going to slit April's throat" by running Mike through with a large knife, killing him.
 Arguably marks the point where CRFH hits full-on Cerebus Syndrome territory.